alinush/6.824-lecture-notes/l10-treadmarks.md

 What does LRC do?

+ + M2 asks the lock manager who the previous holder of lock 1 was
+   + it was M1
  + M2 only asks previous holder of lock 1 for write diffs
- + M2 does not see M1's modification to y, even though on same page
+ + M2 does not see M1's modification to `y`, even though on same page
    - because it did not acquire lock 2 using `a2`

 What does RC do?

+ + RC would have broadcast all changes on `x` and `y` to everyone

 What does IVY do?

+ + IVY would invalidate pages and ensure only the writer has a write-only copy
+ + on reads, the written page is turned to read only and the data is fetched by the readers

 **Q:** What's the performance win from LRC?